leclampin44/water-level/README.md

 # Water Level  - Solar Powered - ESP32 base

 This project is about a well's water level solar powered.
-The main point here is to have an autonomous system because of the external installation (and no power plug arround).
+The main point here is to have an autonomous off grid system due to the outdoor location.
+The battery capacity will be monitored and a deep sleep state is used to prevent the discharge.

 # Macro view